As photographers, we are asked prior to a photoshoot “What shall I wear”?

 Wearing clothes that are too tight is not flattering as sometimes the material bunches and creases in all the wrong places.
 Pretend to yourself all you like that you’re a size whatever, but for a photo shoot, wear the size you actually are.

 BE CAREFUL OF CLOTHES WITH PATTERNS

 Checks and stripes are good mixed with complementary solid colours, as are delicate patterns.
 Notice we say delicate patterns, because you really do need to watch those patterns.
 They could dominate the photo.

 For the same reason, avoid clothing with writing and pictures splashed across them.
 Unless, of course you’re intending to make a statement with the slogan.

 If you want to add interest and a polished, professional look to your photographs, you need to add layers and textures.
-This is easily done with jackets, cardigans, hats, scarves, colourful tights and even headbands.
+This is easily done with jackets, cardigans, hats, scarves, shirts, colourful tights and even headbands.